The After School Learning Centers:

 *Thank you Valley Children's Hospital & Safe Kids for the donation of bikes that will be used as an incentive for good grades with a drawing held at the end of the school year!
 And thank you Brianne & Kyler (Friends of VC) for the generous donation of coats & toys for the families we serve!

-*Our summer programs for 2017 were stupendous!.
-Sierra Mobile started on June 15th with a Preschool-1st grade program in the morning, followed by a 2nd-8th grade program until lunch.
-Courtyard started a 2 day a week summer enrichment program June 24th for all ages K-8th.
+*Our summer programs for 2018 were stupendous!
+Sierra Mobile started with a Preschool-1st grade program in the morning, followed by a 2nd-8th grade program until lunch.
+Courtyard started a 2 day a week summer enrichment program for all ages K-8th.
 All programs incorporating a Summer Reading Challenge and STEM projects.
-Our children were able to experience Science & River camp (Thank you Highway City Science Center), summer camp (Care Fresno), and the Fresno Grizzlies!
+Our children were able to experience Science & River camp (Thank you Highway City Science Center), summer camp (Care Fresno), and the Cat Haven!

 * In an area that has concentrated pockets of poverty, where we run our programs, it is very exciting to be able to say that 4 of the young ladies who came to the Learning Center when they were younger, helped as they got older and through much encouragement as to their capabilities are now in college!
 One completed her Dream Act paperwork, another is in the final stages, and the third was excited to announce she wants to go into forensics and is attending Reedley College.
 Great job- Jessica, Sandra, Marleni and Raquel.

 * Two other young ladies whose mother works at Highway City Thrift, and they have both helped there and at the Learning Center, are attending UCLA Way to go!
 Brianna and Bernice.